Are you in the market for a new or used car? You might want to get rid of your old one first.

-But since you won’t get an offer otherwise, you’ll need to take reasonable stakes to protect your physical safety and personal finances before, during, and after it’s happening.
+But since you won’t get an offer otherwise, you must take reasonable steps to protect your physical safety and personal finances before, during, and after it’s happening.
 Use this checklist as a guide and take additional precautions as necessary:

 - Take Valuables and Personal Items Out of the Car.
 Don’t be an easy target for crimes of opportunity.
 Take valuables and personal possessions out of the car’s cabin and trunk before you meet your first prospect.

 - Meet in a Busy Public Place.
-Always meet in public places, like busy grocery store or shopping mall parking lots with plenty of traffic and good sightlines.
+Always meet in public places, like a busy grocery store or shopping mall parking lot with plenty of traffic and good sightlines.
 Just be sure to avoid areas where you’ll impede traffic flow, which could draw the attention of law enforcement or private security and cause more problems.

 - Travel Light.
 Leave extra cash and credit cards at home.
 You don’t need them, and you’ll avoid a hefty loss if things do go south with the prospect.

 - Bring Backup.
 Don’t go to the meeting alone.
 Take someone you trust — a friend, relative, or your significant other — to lend a second pair of eyes in case anything seems amiss.
 Crimes of opportunity are much less likely with multiple sellers involved too.

 - Tell Someone Where You’ll Be.
 Tell another person — not your test drive companion — where and when you plan to meet your potential buyer.
 Share the expected test drive route with them, if possible.